 At the very least, an offense of criminal trespass comes with fines and at most, fines and jail time.
 In all cases, a conviction for criminal trespass will appear on your criminal record any time you have a background check run.
 As a U.S. citizen, you have rights and do not merely have to accept these charges.

-Criminal defense lawyer Michael J. Price of Law Office of Price & Wiggins, P.C. serving Georgetown and the surrounding areas is a firm believer in this principle.
-If you have been arrested on criminal trespass charges in Round Rock, Cedar Park, Georgetown, Leander, Taylor, Hutto, Killeen, Temple, Belton, Harker Heights, or the surrounding areas, contact Law Office of Price & Wiggins, P.C..
+Criminal defense lawyer Michael J. Price of Law Office of Michael J. Price, P.C. serving Georgetown and the surrounding areas is a firm believer in this principle.
+If you have been arrested on criminal trespass charges in Round Rock, Cedar Park, Georgetown, Leander, Taylor, Hutto, Killeen, Temple, Belton, Harker Heights, or the surrounding areas, contact Law Office of Michael J. Price, P.C..

 Michael J. Price has over a decade of combined experience defending cases like yours and fights for justice and fairness for each of his clients.
-To find out what Law Office of Price & Wiggins, P.C. can do for your criminal trespass case in the Georgetown area, call (512) 354-1880 today to schedule your free case consultation.
+To find out what Law Office of Michael J. Price, P.C. can do for your criminal trespass case in the Georgetown area, call (512) 354-1880 today to schedule your free case consultation.

 Criminal Trespass in Texas and Penalties